Holmeswww/holmeswww-old.github.io/_pages/about.md

 Status
 ======
 - I am actively applying for P.h.D. programs.
-- I will be graduating from CMU at Dec 2020 and joinning [Apple Inc.](https://machinelearning.apple.com/) as a research intern until summer 2021.
+- I will be graduating from CMU in December 2020 and joinning [Apple Inc.](https://machinelearning.apple.com/) as a research intern until summer 2021.

 News
 ======